Write the YAML-Configuration-File

-- TYPMILL uses the version number in the configuration file to check, if there exists a newer version of the plugin.
+- TYPMILL uses the version number in the configuration file to check if there is a newer version of the plugin.
 So this is pretty important.

-- The informations in the configuration file are displayed to the user in the setup of TYPEMILL.
+- The settings in the configuration file are displayed to the user in the setup of TYPEMILL.
 So this is pretty important, too.

 Next: Basic PHP-File

 The configuration file was a pretty easy start.
-In the next chapter, we will get our hands dirty and write the first PHP-code.
+In the next chapter, we will get our hands dirty and write the first bit of PHP code.